quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 the available bandwidth.

-To limit the consequences of reduced acknowledgment frequency, a sender can utilize the extension in this draft to request a receiver to send an acknowledgment at least once per round trip, when there are ack-eliciting packets in flight, the following ways:
+To limit the consequences of reduced acknowledgment frequency, a sender can use the extension in this draft to request a receiver to send an acknowledgment at least once per round trip, when there are ack-eliciting packets in flight, the following ways: